wpf89928/PengfeiHomepage.github.io/_pages/about.md

 Recent News
 ======

+- The paper titled "Subdomain Adaptation with Manifolds Discrepancy Alignment" is accepted by IEEE Trans on Cybernectics.

 - I joined the AI lab of Bytedance, Singapore on 8th March 2021.

 - The paper titled "Causal Modeling with Stochastic Confounders" is accepted by AISTATS 2021!

 - The paper titled "Easy-but-effective Domain Sub-similarity Learning for Transfer Regression" is accepted by TKDE.

-- The paper titled "Randomized Transferable Machine" is accepted by ICPR 2020.

 Selected Papers
 ======